-- Professor: Emily Michele Broad Leib, Nicole Negowetti
+- Professor: Emily Broad Leib

 - Term: Spring, Fall

-- Time: 1:00-3:00
+- Time: 1:45-3:45PM

 - Course ID: 213839

-We begin the course by looking at federal agricultural policy and farm subsidies, and analyze the environmental, health, and safety implications of our agricultural system.
-We then discuss current debates regarding genetically modified foods and the legal issues surrounding various eco-labels such as organic, sustainable, local, and fair trade.
-The course also examines the role the government plays in determining what foods are consumed in the United States, through its Dietary Guidelines and food assistance programs.
+We begin the course by looking at the basic regulation of food, focusing on the history and current issues in rules regarding food safety.
+We then analyze federal agricultural policy and farm subsidies, and the environmental, health, and safety implications of our agricultural system.
+The course will cover issues in food labeling, including nutrition information, health claims, GMO labeling, and organic labeling.
+Students will also examine the role the government plays in determining what foods are consumed, through its Dietary Guidelines, food assistance programs, and other attempts to increase healthy food access or consumption.
 Finally, we will evaluate a range of existing and potential policy interventions at the federal, state, and local level.